 Are you ready for high adventure?
 Do you want to try something new?

-Whether you are a beginner or an experienced photographer, join Steve for two full days of wild horse photography in the badlands of Wyoming.
-Steve is an expert in locating and photographing wild horses and he'll do his best to position you up-front and personal.
+Whether you're a beginner or an experienced photographer, join Steve for three full days of wild horse photography in the badlands of Wyoming.
+Steve is an expert in locating and photographing wild horses, and he'll do his best to position you up-front and personal.

 There will be two SUVs for the 8 participants driven by Steve and his assistant, Dan Henderson, retired fire chief and EMT.
 Seats will be rotated to ensure everyone has a chance at a window seat.